Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 I'm not making this up.

-You can talk to Sessions office, you can talk to other folks.
+You can talk to other folks.

 This is the reality.

-It's an abuse of the H1B visa system.
+It's an abuse of the H-1B visa system.

-Something is way out of phase here.
+Something is way out of phase here because you're serious.

-You're you're telling me that these people are firing and laying off the very people two days ago they're begging for more of.
+You're telling me that these people are firing and laying off the very people two days ago they're begging for more of.

-Now one of these has to be wrong.
+Now, one of these has to be wrong.

-Eric Schmidt cannot be out there at the American Enterprise Institute demanding more H1B visas.
+Eric Schmidt cannot be out there at the American Enterprise Institute demanding more H-1B visas.

-In other words, asking for more visas for highly qualified computer science engineers, because there's a shortage of them.
+In other words, asking for more visas for highly qualified computer science engineers because there's a shortage of them.

 I mean, this is a major, major disconnect here.

-Now I know these people want more immigration.
+Now, these people want more immigration.

-There's no question about that, but Eric Schmidt is saying, okay, fine, yeah, but it we we we'll we'll deal with the you know Democrat underclass immigration is what he's talking about later.
+But Eric Schmidt is saying, okay, fine, yeah, but we'll deal with the Democrat underclass immigration is what he's talking about later.

-Right now we need high skill people.
+Right now, we need high-skilled people.

 And then you're telling me they're being laid off.

-Well up to me to find out what's what and which is which here.
+Up to me to find out what's what and which is which here.

 Anyway, I appreciate the call.

-Thanks much, James Patrick and Lompok, California.
+Thanks much, James Patrick in Lompolk, California.

 Great to have you on the program, sir.